ericckzhou/indeed-job-CSskills-scraper/README.md

-Built using python 3.9
+# Built using python 3.9
-Requirements: Python, bs4, requests, lxml
+# Requirements: Python, bs4, requests, lxml
+# Created on Jan 16, 2021
 A simple web scrap project used to list Computer Science languages/skills on Indeed!
 Note: The job page does not include a consistent format thus I could not go into specifics in skills and requirements.